dovecot/documentation/docs/core/plugins/quota.md

 ## Quota Service

-The quota service allows postfix to check quota before delivery:
+The quota service allows Postfix to check quota before delivery.
+This service does not support proxying, so it works only in non-clustered setups when there is a single Dovecot server.

 ```[dovecot.conf]
 service quota-status {